Gaiejj/Gaiejj.github.io/_publications/2023-5-17-omnisafe.md

 paperurl: 'https://arxiv.org/pdf/2305.09304.pdf'
 citation: 'Jiaming Ji and Jiayi Zhou and Borong Zhang and Juntao Dai and Xuehai Pan and Ruiyang Sun and Weidong Huang and Yiran Geng and Mickel Liu and Yaodong Yang.
 (2023). &quot;OmniSafe: An Infrastructure for Accelerating Safe Reinforcement Learning Research.&quot; <i>Journal</i>.'
 ---
-This paper is about to submit to JMLR.
+This paper has been submit to JMLR.

 [Download paper here](https://arxiv.org/pdf/2305.09304.pdf)